AyanSingal/Eventide/README.md

 # Eventide

-A Vulkan 1.2 renderer built from scratch in C++ as a learning project and portfolio piece.
+A Vulkan 1.2 renderer built from scratch in C++.
 Currently renders a textured, rotating 3D model with MSAA, dynamic rendering, and timeline semaphore synchronization.

 ## Features